sigsum/sigsum/proposals/2023-04-no-ssh-signature-format.md

 log's public key.

 For consistency, it seems reasonable to make other namespace prefixes start with `sigsum.org/v1/`.
-That way, if some other applications signs a set of messages that can't start with `sigsum.org/`, then we can be sure that a data item with a valid Sigsum signatures will be rejected if presented to that other application, and vice versa,
+That way, if some other application signs a set of messages that can't start with `sigsum.org/`, then we can be sure that a data item with a valid Sigsum signatures will be rejected if presented to that other application, and vice versa,